 Manage and prevent equipment failures with a modern CMMS

-CMMS can be easily deployed to simplify, automate, and organize preventive and predictive maintenance tasks.
+CMMS software can be easily deployed to simplify, automate, and organize preventive and predictive maintenance tasks.
 After all, its main purpose is to help organizations be proactive.

 Here is a list of ways in which CMMS can help manage and prevent machine failures:

-it helps managers and supervisors to develop routine maintenance schedules
+- It helps managers and supervisors to develop routine maintenance schedules

-it features a maintenance calendar for easier tracking and managing of incoming tasks
+- It features a maintenance calendar for easier tracking and managing of incoming tasks

-it keeps technicians accountable for performed maintenance work
+- It keeps technicians accountable for performed maintenance work

-it helps you monitor and plan spare parts inventory
+- It helps you monitor and plan spare parts inventory

-it can serve as a centralized repository for maintenance history, SOPs, checklists, safety procedures, and other guidelines for asset management
+- It can serve as a centralized repository for maintenance history, SOPs, checklists, safety procedures, and other guidelines for asset management

-it can integrate with condition-monitoring technology, to automatically trigger work orders based on real-time data
+- It can integrate with condition-monitoring technology, to automatically trigger work orders based on real-time data

 This is by no means an exhaustive list of what CMMS can do, only the things that are closely tied to preventative equipment maintenance.